-According to the National Center for Cultural Competence (link is external), “cultural influences” refer to the beliefs, values, traditions, and practices of a culture that, in the context of health care and medicine, define the health-related needs of individuals, families, and communities.
+According to the Georgetown University National Center for Cultural Competence, “cultural influences” refer to the beliefs, values, traditions, and practices of a culture that, in the context of health care and medicine, define the health-related needs of individuals, families, and communities.
 These include the culturally based belief systems of the etiology of illness and disease, those related to health and healing, and attitudes toward seeking help from health care providers.
 The NIH Office of Behavioral and Social Sciences Research says, “Social and cultural factors influence health by affecting exposure and vulnerability to disease, risk-taking behaviors, the effectiveness of health promotion efforts, and access to, availability of, and quality of health care.”

 Inclusion of Women

-The term “inclusion of women” refers to the legal requirement set forth in the National Institutes of Health Revitalization Act of 1993 (link is to an external PDF) (PDF, 109KB) that women must be included as subjects in clinical research.
+The term “inclusion of women” refers to the legal requirement set forth in the National Institutes of Health Revitalization Act of 1993 (PDF, 109KB) that women must be included as subjects in clinical research.
 This requirement pertains to all clinical research funded by NIH unless the research “is inappropriate with respect to the health of the subjects,” “is inappropriate with respect to the purpose of the research,” or “is inappropriate under such other circumstances as the Director of NIH may designate.”